koswald/VBScript/fixer/ReadMe.md

-# Fixing problems running .vbs, .wsf, and .hta scripts on 64-bit machines
+# Having problems running .vbs, .wsf, and .hta scripts on your 64-bit machine?

 Fixer.hta is intended to easily troubleshoot and fix certain Windows&reg; configuration problems that may prevent `.wsf`, `.vbs`, or `.hta` scripts from running.